chinmayeemahapatra/roleConfig/README.md

 # roleConfig
-To get and post test api
+To get and post test api.